© Kirk Feral

 © Kirk Feral 2011, All Rights Reserved.
 These materials may be duplicated for educational purposes only.
 No part of this website may be duplicated or distributed for profit, for commercial purposes, or for posting to another website without the expressed written consent of the copyright holder.

 Malaya Garnets can also be light pink in color.
-Some pink Malayas may also have a slight amount of purple color (see the pear pictured below), and show weak color shift by flashing to red in incandescent light.
-Light pinks also show color change from pink in daylight to yellow in fluorescent light due to manganese.
-These are Pyrope-Spessartines, and the pink daylight color is due primarily to chromium.
+Some pink Malayas may also have a slight amount of purple color (as in the pear pictured below), and show weak color shift by flashing to red in incandescent light.
+Light pink gems also show color change from pink in daylight to yellow in fluorescent light due to manganese.
+These are Pyrope-Spessartines, and the pink daylight color is due primarily to chromium rather than iron.

 Masasi Bordeaux Garnet™